 Once we finally had our penguin fill, we headed back outside in the direction of the indoor exhibits.
 This meant another walk through the Marsh Trek where we spotted turtles and frogs, and some fish!

-Also along the way is Birds of the Outback.
+Also along the way is Boomerang Island.
 This exhibit is seasonal and actually costs extra (in addition to the admission prices).
 We chose not to participate since my boy is a little too young for birds flying around his head!

 The entrance to the main gallery is just around the corner from the Birds exhibit.
 There are vending machines for a quick drink but no food or beverages is allowed inside the indoor exhibit.

 The indoor exhibit is very stroller friendly.
 There are multiple rooms with different types of underwater creatures, two touch tanks (one including white-spotted bamboo sharks, another with smaller creatures like starfish and crabs in a shallow exhibit), and a few large tanks with sharks, stingrays and sea lions.